atlassian/react-sweet-state/docs/advanced/performance.md

 #### Performance tips

 ##### Batching updates

 One of the methods exported is `batch`, which enables state updates to be batched across multiple store updates (if `batchUpdates` global setting is off) and react state.
 That is valuable way to ensure state consistency in case multiple updates need to happen at the same time without trigger multiple re-renders.
-There are already places, like events callback, where React batches updates automatically, and in future with Concurrent Mode React is supposed to batch state updates by default, so this method should be used sporadically and only when strongly needed.
+There are already places, like events callback, where React batches updates automatically, and React 18+ is supposed to batch state updates by default, so this method should be used sporadically and only when strongly needed.

 ```js
 import { batch } from 'react-sweet-state';